Have you been charged with Armed Robbery?

 See section 5(2H) of that Act for the requirement to impose a custodial order for this offence unless the circumstances set out in paragraphs (a) to (e) of that subsection exist.

-This is an older decision that our firm handled regarding an armed robbery that lead to no gaol time (very rare, because of the operation of s5(2H).
-The same decision may not have ensued because the offence now attracts mandatory gaol).
+See DPP v Moodie-Williamson for an older decision that our firm handled regarding an armed robbery that led to no gaol time (very rare, because of the operation of s5(2H).
+The same decision may not ensue because the offence now attracts mandatory gaol).